jonathan-portillo/todo-backend-/README.md

 Welcome to my Todo List API all documentation will go here.
 This is a personal project that I have created to brush up on my restful API.
 I will be connecting this to a front-end stay tunned for that.

+## STATUS

+Added validation middleware to API, some of the endpoints require refactoring for easier understading and less confusion.
+Seeds and Testing coming soon!!!

 Please make sure you read though all of the documentation!!

 Link to the API is right here!!